sourcenetwork/defradb/README.md

 '
 ```

-Start *nodeB*, that will be receiving updates:
+Start (or continue running from above) *nodeB*, that will be receiving updates:

 ```shell
 defradb start --rootdir ~/.defradb-nodeB --url localhost:9182 --p2paddr /ip4/0.0.0.0/tcp/9172 --tcpaddr /ip4/0.0.0.0/tcp/9162
 ```

-Notice how we *do not* specify `--peers` as we will manually define a replicator after startup via the `rpc` client command.
+Here we *do not* specify `--peers` as we will manually define a replicator after startup via the `rpc` client command.

 In another terminal, add the same schema to *nodeB*: